SmailLog-k/alephone-vita/README.md

 # Aleph One PS Vita

-This repository contains a native PlayStation Vita port of the Aleph One engine.
-Aleph One is the open-source continuation of Bungie's original Marathon engine.
+Native Aleph One engine port for PlayStation Vita, targeting the Marathon Trilogy and third-party scenarios.

 The goal of this fork is to provide a native PlayStation Vita port of the Aleph One engine.